rapturedCervidae/rapturedCervidae/README.md

  -
      i go by any pronouns but he, she or it is preferred.

-   proship / darkship etc will be blocked immediately dont even bother with interacting
+   - proship / darkship etc will be blocked immediately, dont even bother with interacting.

    ‿‿‿‿